I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorscx/ns-sensorscx-_sensor_controller_config.md

+`EvtSensorCancelHistoryRetrieval`

+`EvtSensorSetBatchLatency`

+This callback function sets the batch latency for a specified sensor.

 `EvtSensorStartStateChangeNotification`

-`EvtSensorStop`

-This callback function stops the sensor.

-`EvtSensorStopHistory`